KisKass/EPAM-Python-RD-Lab-Brest/SRS.md

 ___Cancel operation scenario:___
 * User clicks the “Edit” button in the departments list view mode;
 * Application displays form to enter departmentsdata;
-* User enters car data and presses “Cancel” button;
+* User enters department data and presses “Cancel” button;
 * Data don’t save in data base, then list of departments records is displaying to user.

-If the user selects the menu item ”Department” or "Employee", the data will not be saved to the database and the corresponding form with updated data will be opened.
+If the user selects the menu item ”Departments” or "Employees", the data will not be saved to the database and the corresponding form with updated data will be opened.

 ![редактировать](https://user-images.githubusercontent.com/65542353/127388771-dee34b02-ea34-49c5-9511-cdb05d5894e1.png)